VrushankPatel/interview-matters/java/streams-functional-java/README.md

 Functional interfaces: Predicate, Function, Consumer, Supplier.

+JVM internals: Lambdas implemented using invokedynamic for efficiency.
+Streams use spliterators for parallel processing via ForkJoinPool.

+GC: Lazy evaluation minimizes object creation, but collect() can create large collections triggering GC.

+Memory visibility: Streams are not thread-safe; parallel streams require stateless operations to avoid visibility issues.

+Common libraries: Vavr for more functional constructs.

 ## Common Interview Questions
 - What is the difference between intermediate and terminal operations in streams?
 - When should you use parallel streams?